cagarweyne/es2015/Iterators & Generators.md

 //grapes
 //banana
 ```
 Using the for of loop is should be used where possible, as it's less error prone and yo don't have to keep track of the index in a sequence.
 We shouldn't abandon the for loop altogether, but it's use should be reserved for complex scenarios where you need more control.
+The for of loop only works on iterable objects, so this means that when you try to use the for loop with a non iterable object such as plain JavaScript object `{}`, `null` or `undefined` it will throw an error: `TypeError: [Symbol.iterator] is not a function`.

 ##Accessing the Default Iterator